 Musiqa co-founder and Artistic Director Anthony Brandt (b.
-1961) earned his degrees from California Institute of the Arts (MA, 1987), and Harvard University (BA, 1983; PhD, 1993).
-His honors include a Koussevitzky Commission from the Library of Congress and grants from the National Endowment for the Arts, Meet-the-Composer, the Houston Arts Alliance, the New England Foundation for the Arts and the Margaret Fairbank Jory Copying Assistance Program.
+1961) earned his degrees from California Institute of the Arts and Harvard University.
+His compositional honors include a Koussevitzky Commission from the Library of Congress and grants from the National Endowment for the Arts, Meet-the-Composer, the Houston Arts Alliance, the New England Foundation for the Arts and the Margaret Fairbank Jory Copying Assistance Program.
 He has been a fellow at the Wellesley Composers Conference, the Tanglewood Institute, the MacDowell Colony and the Djerassi Resident Artists Colony.
 He has been a Visiting Composer at the Bowdoin International Festival, the Bremen Musikfest, Baltimore’s New Chamber Arts Festival, Southwestern University, SUNY- Buffalo and Cleveland State University and Composer-in-Residence of Houston’s OrchestraX and the International Festival of Music in Morelia, Mexico.
-A recording of his vocal music, including his chamber opera The Birth of Something," with a libretto by playwright Will Eno, has been released by Albany Records (Troy 1144).
+A recording of his vocal music, including his chamber opera The Birth of Something with a libretto by playwright Will Eno, has been released by Albany Records (Troy 1144).
 His most recent works include Maternity for soprano and chamber orchestra with a libretto by neuroscientist and novelist David Eagleman, and Sphinx, a one-act play with music written in collaboration with 2012 Blackburn Prize winning playwright Jennifer Haley.